Will Dr. Waldo review a particular supplement I am taking and tell me if I should use or substitute it with another?

 Why does my treatment plan reflect few changes after an appointment considering the comprehensive blood-work that was done prior to the visit?

 Your treatment plan is always based on the results of your lab-work, taking symptoms into consideration.
 Labs are intended to provide a comprehensive picture of what is occurring in your body.
-Dr. Waldo and Dr. Spahr have been practicing biochemical medicine for a significant amount of time and, because of his experience, they are adept in setting up your initial and follow-up supplement and treatment plans.
+Dr. Waldo has been practicing biochemical medicine for a significant amount of time and, because of his experience, they are adept in setting up your initial and follow-up supplement and treatment plans.
 Usually biochemical changes take place gradually in your body.
 Positive and negative changes in your labs are assessed.
 New supplements are added or current ones removed based on those changes.
 In addition, it is important that changes in treatment plans are made gradually.
 If several changes are made before follow-up appointments, it would be difficult to know what influenced your lab results.

 How do I know when to take each supplement/medication on the treatment plan?